Nearsoft/jobs/readme.md

 * [iOS Engineer](#ios-engineer)

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com)

+## Senior Frontend Engineer

+* At least 5 years’ experience working as part of a software development team
+* Expert in HTML5, CSS3 and JavaScript (ES6)
+* Experience with modern front end frameworks like Angular, React or Vue
+* Passion for mastering collaborative software development
+* Comfortable coding in your high level language of choice: we code primarily in Python and JavaScript
+* Strong communication skills
+### NICE TO HAVE
+* Experience with Agile development
+* Experience developing distributed web services and micro service architectures
+* Experience working with RESTful APIs
+* Experience applying the SOLID principles
+* Deep understanding of refactoring and design patterns
+* Experience with GraphQL, Relay, Flux Application Architecture
+* Experience with Python
+* Experience with CouchDB, Elasticsearch or other NoSQL databases
+* Experience with Configuration Management Systems (puppet, vagrant, docker, ansible)
+* Experience with Cloud Computing Platforms
+* Knowledge of Linux systems and Internet Protocols

 ## Ruby on Rails Engineer